jhartz/present/README.md

 includes the C methods, not the C++ classes.
 This library can be used instead of `libpresent` when a C++ compiler is not available or the C++ features are not needed.
 It can be compiled by either a C or a C++ compiler.

+## Requirements

+Present uses some newer language features that are only available since C99, including variadic macros and standard integer and boolean types.
+Therefore, it is recommended that Present is compiled with a C99 (or C++11) compliant compiler.

+Present is meant to work across platforms.
+If there is an issue compiling it with a C compiler supporting C99 or a C++ compiler supporting C++11, please file an issue report.

+## Building

+First, make sure you have all git submodules:

+    git submodule update --init --recursive

 Present comes with both a traditional `Makefile` and a `CMakeLists.txt` file that can be used for compilation.
 However, using CMake is recommended as it